Miro Heiskanen Game Preview: Stars vs. Flames

-Miro Heiskanen will be in action when the Dallas Stars and Calgary Flames play on Friday at American Airlines Center, starting at 8:30 PM ET.
-Does a bet on Heiskanen interest you?
-Our stats and information can help.
+Miro Heiskanen will be in action when the Dallas Stars and Calgary Flames face off at 9:00 PM ET on Thursday, November 30, 2023.
+If you're considering a bet on Heiskanen against the Flames, we have lots of info to help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.